jitenkr2030/jitenkr2030/README.md

-Here is an updated GitHub profile for **Jitender Kumar** ([@jitenkr2030](https://github.com/jitenkr2030)), incorporating all 12 of his public repositories:

----

 ## 👋 Hi there, I'm Jitender Kumar
-I'm a passionate self-taught software developer with expertise in full-stack development, specializing in creating efficient, scalable, and user-friendly web and mobile applicationsWith a strong background in JavaScript, React, Node.js, and React Native, I love solving complex problems and delivering high-quality solutions
+I'm a passionate self-taught software developer with expertise in full-stack development, specializing in creating efficient, scalable, and user-friendly web and mobile applications.
+With a strong background in JavaScript, React, Node.js, and React Native, I love solving complex problems and delivering high-quality solutions

 ---